blazium-engine/blazium-docs/getting_started/first_2d_game/index.rst

 **Why start with 2D?**

-If you are new to game development or unfamiliar with Godot, we recommend starting with 2D games.
+If you are new to game development or unfamiliar with Blazium, we recommend starting with 2D games.
 This will allow you to become comfortable with both before tackling 3D games, which tend to be more complicated.